ericlopezq1/INST326--The-Penguins-/README.md

 ```

 ### Controls
--Arrow Keys: Move the Penguin
+- Arrow Keys: Move the Penguin
--R: Restart the Game
+- R: Restart the Game
--Q: Quit the Game
+- Q: Quit the Game

 ---
 ## Disclaimer